YunoHost-Apps/reel2bits_ynh/README.md

 1. **Reel2Bits** is under development
 1. **Reel2Bits** require a dedicated **root domain**, eg. reel2bits.domain.tld
+1. Even if requested during installation: admin, language and password variables are not used
 1. When your Reel2Bits instance is installed, you need to execute the following command to create a first user and give it admin rights: `(cd /var/www/reel2bits && ve3/bin/flask createuser)`

 ## Screenshots